Deesara07/Student-Management-System-C-Porgramming/README.md

 # Student-Management-System-C-Porgramming
 This is Student Management system develop using C programming language. which accepts student information as user inputs from the terminal and store them in a text file.
 Full name of the student, Index Number, Department, how many courses following, what are these individuals and marks of each course.
 Details will be displayed as a report

-# Student Record Management System

-This repository contains a student record management system implemented in C. The program allows users to input and manage student information such as full name, index number, department, courses, and grades.
-The data is stored in text files and can be displayed as a structured report.

 ## Features

 - Add new student: Allows users to add information about a new student, including their full name, index number, department, and courses.